 Main Campus Courses

 To ensure space availability, all reservations should be made as early in the semester as possible.
-Request must be made no less than five business days (unless otherwise specified) before each exam date.
+Requests must be made no less than five business days (unless otherwise specified) before each exam date.

 - Request space at the DRO through the DRO Student Portal.
 Step-by-step instructions are available for your convenience.

 - If space is unavailable or you encounter difficulty using the portal to schedule a test use the DRO Scheduling Form.

 - Once a reservation has been made, notify the instructor of the date and time by forwarding the confirmation email.
-Instructors will receive an email notification requesting confirmation of exam details and to upload it.
+Instructors will receive an email notification requesting confirmation of exam details and to upload the exam file.
 DRO proctors as indicated by the details provided.

 Centennial Campus Courses